 Starting Incognito Mode in the Google Chrome browser takes just two clicks of the mouse.
 In the Chrome menu, click “File” -> “New Incognito Window.”

-A new window will open, which is a darker mode than your normal browser window.
+A new window will open, which opens in a darker mode than your normal browser window.
 A notification is included, telling you that you’re browsing in Incognito Mode, helpfully explaining what Incognito Mode helps keep private, and even more importantly, what it doesn’t keep private.

 To start a “Private” (Incognito) browsing session in the Firefox browser, click “File” -> “New Private Window.”